Kudzu and alcohol have a long tradition together. In fact, traditional Chinese medicine has used the plant for over 2,500 years.

 Next, Dr. Lee contacted researchers at the Bowles Center for Alcohol Studies.
 He suggested that they test Kudzu to see if it would reduce alcohol consumption among their rats.
-Specifically, they were strains of rats that ha selectively bread to crave alcohol.
+They were strains of rats that had bred to crave alcohol.

 As a result, the researchers gave compounds from Kudzu root to the special lab rats.
 The investigators found that the compounds reduced the rats’ alcohol intake.

-However, researchers made a small clinical study of 14 men and women who were heavy drinkers.
+Also a researcher made a small clinical study of 14 men and women who were heavy drinkers.
 They found that kudzu reduced the quantity of alcohol they drank.
-The investigator speculated that the puerarin in Kudzu increases blood alcohol concentration.
+The investigator speculated that Kudzu increases blood alcohol concentration.
 As a result, people need less alcohol to feel its effects.

-The evidence regarding Kudzu’s effectiveness is mixed and much more research needs to be done.
+Researcher’s evidence about Kudzu’s effectiveness is mixed and much more research is needed.

 Dr. Neil McGregor has warned that the active components of Kudzu have been linked to cancer.
-Specifically to a 650% increase in cervical cancer.
-Thus, Kudzu products could be a danger to women’s health.
-They are not regulated by the Food and Drug Administration.
+In fact, it leads to a 650% increase in cervical cancer.
+Thus, Kudzu products could be a danger to womens’ health.
+And they are not regulated by the Food and Drug Administration.

 In the meantime it’s a case of buyer beware.
-Researchers at McLean Hospital bought a variety of Kudzu extracts from stores and Internet sites.
+Researchers bought a variety of Kudzu extracts from stores and Internet sites.
 Then they tested them.
 They found that none of them worked to reduce craving for alcohol.